Skip to content

 Convergence plot for H2O molecule

-Faster hardware completes more iterations in the same wall-clock time.
+If there is anything to take from these, it is that faster hardware completes more iterations in the same wall-clock time.
 Under random parameter initialization, more iterations mean a better statistical chance of reaching lower energy values.
-This is a statistical effect of additional exploration, not an inherent hardware advantage - a GPU does not produce numerically different results for the same parameter trajectory.

 Best cost function values achieved by each hardware configuration